jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-gimmick.md

 ### How to use with RetroDECK or a PC or anything else?

-There have been efforts by user SantiagoSaldana of hackaday.io to get it working on PCs via a Teensy 3.6 / 4.1 Arduino Adapter.
+There have been efforts by user `SantiagoSaldana` of `hackaday.io` to get it working on PCs via a `Teensy 3.6 / 4.1 Arduino Adapter`.

 It translates the controllers input to emulated xinput.
 You can read more about the project here: